 When a Flood Watch is issued in your community, this means you should be aware because the conditions show that there could be potential flooding in your community.
 If you live at flood stage or below, you should immediately take precautionary measures and assume that the flood will affect your area.
 Move all important and valuable belongings to the highest floor in your house, and bring any outdoor belongings inside your home.

-If you live at flood stage, preparing an emergency kit can help you in time of need.
-You don’t want to wait until last minute to gather your things, because you could get trapped out in the rushing flood waters and not be able to move to higher ground.
+If you live at flood stage, preparing an emergency kit can help you in times of need.
+You don’t want to wait until the last minute to gather your things because you could get trapped out in the rushing floodwaters and not be able to move to higher ground.
 Your emergency kit should include a flashlight, first aid supplies, cell phone chargers, and emergency cash.